IntegralProgrammer/arduino-hackvision-emulator/README.md

   5. X resolution of graphical output screen
   6. Y resolution of graphical output screen

- - This program has only been tested in Iceweasel 31.6.0 and performance may vary from browser to browser.
+ - This program has only been tested in Firefox 45.3.0 and performance may vary from browser to browser.
 See `//Forces more instructions to be executed in a given time.
 Mileage may vary from browser to browser...` in emulator.html

 Demo
 ----

-See the demo at [http://integralprogrammer.github.io/arduino-hackvision-emulator](http://integralprogrammer.github.io/arduino-hackvision-emulator)
+See the demo at [https://integralprogrammer.github.io/arduino-hackvision-emulator](https://integralprogrammer.github.io/arduino-hackvision-emulator)